linkedin/gdmix/README.md

 ```

 ### GDMix config
-GDMix config is a json file that specifies GDMix training related parameters such as input data path, output path, model parameters for fixed-effect/random-effect models, computation resources (distributed only), etc. More detailed information of GDMix config can be found at [gdmix_config.md](gdmix-workflow/gdmix_config.md).
+GDMix config is a yaml file that specifies GDMix training related parameters such as input data directory, output path, model parameters for fixed-effect/random-effect models, computation resources (distributed only), etc. More detailed information of GDMix config can be found at [gdmix_config.md](gdmix-workflow/gdmix_config.md).

 ## Try out the [movieLens](https://grouplens.org/datasets/movielens/) example
 In this section we will introduce how to train a fixed effect model `global` and two random effect models `per-user` and `per-movie` using GDMix with the [movieLens data](https://grouplens.org/datasets/movielens/).
 The features for each model are prepared in the script [download_process_movieLens_data.py](scripts/download_process_movieLens_data.py). `per-user` uses feature age, gender and occupation, `per-movie` uses feature genre and release date, and `global` uses all the five features.